nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 How to connect with PuTTY
 *************************

-To see the UART output, connect to the board with a terminal emulator, for example, PuTTY.
+To see the UART output, connect to the development kit with a terminal emulator, for example, PuTTY.

 Connect with the following settings: